Advice & Support

 Click on any image below for further Information

 Chartered Architectural Technologists specialise in the application of building science and technology to architectural and construction projects.
 They have specialist skills enabling them to manage the design process and use their technical knowledge and expertise to provide innovative solutions.
+Find out more on the CIAT website.

 This publication from the Planning Service is to help you understand if you need planning permission for works carried out around your home.
 It also tells you how to go about making a planning application if one is needed.
 Smaller domestic works can fall into permitted development rights, however I would advise that a "Certificate of Lawfullness" should be made if a full application is not necessary.
+Applying for a certificate of lawfullness is restrictive however on what you can and cannot do.

 Building Control have a statutory duty to enforce Building Regulations & responsible for ensuring construction standards laid down by Parliament, are enforced in your local Council.
 The standards include health, structural stability, fire safety, energy conservation and accessibility.
 These standards are enforced through plan assessment and site inspections.
 When a building is completed they will issue a Certificate of Completion.
 Building Control are there to offer professional help and impartial advice on your project and to answer any queries you may have on regulatory issues.